amateli/amateli/readme.md

 I have being learning to code for more than a year now.
 I am currently focused on Front-end development, but I am on a journey to being a Full-stack Developer in the nearest future.

 - 🌎 I'm based in Lagos, Nigeria
-- 🔭 I’m currently participating in I4GxZURI Cohort2 Training and HNG9.
+- 🔭 I’m currently participating in I4GxZURI Cohort2 Training.

 # 🔧 Front End Technologies